programmfabrik/easydb-custom-data-type-geonames/README.md

 * `mask-options`:
     * wether to show a dropdown with available featureclasses or not
     * default country for the country-dropdown (2 digits-code)
+    * default value for search expansion (Records of the lowest administrative level ("admin4") are also found via the higher-level administrative unit ("admin3"))
+    * wether the ancestors are shown in hitlist

 ## saved data